finos/FDC3/docs/api/ref/DesktopAgent.md

   });
 });

-//Handle a raised intent and return a Private Channel over which response will be sent fdc3.addIntentListener("QuoteStream", async (context) => {
+//Handle a raised intent and return a PrivateChannel over which response will be sent fdc3.addIntentListener("QuoteStream", async (context) => {
   const channel: PrivateChannel = await fdc3.createPrivateChannel();
   const symbol = context.id.symbol;